loveencounterflow/FLOWMATIC/README.md

 State vectors can be linked via boolean logic:

 ```
-°door:closed          and °door^open            =>  °door:open
+°door:closed    ∧   °door^open              =>  °door:open
-°door:open            and °door^open            =>  °door:open
+°door:open      ∧   °door^open              =>  °door:open
-°door:open            and °plug^insert          =>  °door:open
+°door:open      ∧   °plug^insert            =>  °door:open
-°magnetron:on         and °door^open            =>  °magnetron:off
+°magnetron:on   ∧   °door^open              =>  °magnetron:off
+°plug:loose     ∨   °powerbutton:released   =>  °powerlight:off
 °door^open                                  =>  °magnetron:off
 ```

-The disjunction (`or` operator or 'union') we can safely discard with as it is easily representable by inserting multiple transitions:
+The disjunction (`∨` or `or` operator or 'union') we can safely discard with as it is easily representable by inserting multiple transitions:

 ```
-°plug:loose or °powerbutton:released  => °powerlight:off
+°plug:loose ∨ °powerbutton:released   => °powerlight:off
 ==>
 °plug:loose                           => °powerlight:off
 °powerbutton:released                 => °powerlight:off
 ```

-However, conjunctions (`and` operator or 'intersection') must still be explicitly expressed:
+However, conjunctions (`∧` or `and` operator or 'intersection') must still be explicitly expressed:

 ```
-°plug:inserted and °powerbutton:pressed  =>  °powerlight:on
+°plug:inserted ∧ °powerbutton:pressed  =>  °powerlight:on
 ```

 There are two ways to capture this in (Postgre)SQL: either with arrays of values, or by grouping clauses by